WildEyeConservation/TrapTagger/README.md

 - WORKER_NAME:              The worker name for the local worker - set to traptagger_worker for your server instance.
 - MAIN_GIT_REPO:            The repository for the main application.
 - MONITORED_EMAIL_ADDRESS:  A monitored email address for user enquiries and questions.
+- DB_CLUSTER_NAME:          The name of your aurora db instance.

 ### SSL Certificate